sgorgun/uml-design-basics/README.md

 ### 9. Data Hiding

 Open [SimpleClass4](UmlDesignBasics/SimpleClass4.cs) class.
 The class has public instance fields already, but having public instance fields in your classes may lead to runtime issues.
-That's why code analysis tools reports the SA1401 and CA1051 warnings for the _SimpleClass4_ class.
+That's why code analysis tools report the SA1401 and CA1051 warnings for the _SimpleClass4_ class.

 Refactor the code using [Encapsulate Field](https://refactoring.guru/encapsulate-field) (use Java code snippet as an example) technique to hide all instance fields.